 This story was submitted to Love What Matters by Jess Carpenter.
 You can follow her journey on Instagram, TikTok, and on her website.
+You can visit Jess’ author page here and buy her new book here.
 Submit your own story here and be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this:

 ‘Wait for the man who saves you the last piece of cake.
 Who makes you crack a smile, even if you’re mad.
 Who sees you making dinner and says, ‘You cooked, I’ll clean.’: Woman urges ‘you’ll realize you were never asking for too much’

 SHARE this story on Facebook to remind others to love what matters most.